nbenns/ScalaTalkJsonWrite/README.md

 The idea in this talk is to implement a JSON serializer library that we can use with the least amount of effort possible, and the least amount of bleed into our business design.
 <br/>

-## Example 8 - Begin Generic abstraction
+## Example 8 - Generic Programming

 We start implementing an HList implementation in order to abstract over the shape of our models.